WATER HEATER REPAIR AND REPLACEMENT SPOKANE, WA

 Unpleasant odors coming from your hot water can be alarming.
 If your water has a foul smell, resembling rotten eggs or a sulfuric odor, it could be due to bacterial growth in the tank.
 This requires immediate attention to prevent contamination and restore the water's quality.

-Strange Noises from the Water Heater
+Strange Noises From The Water Heater

 Unusual noises like popping, banging, rumbling, or hissing sounds originating from your water heater can indicate underlying issues.
 These noises often occur due to sediment accumulation, which hinders the water heater's efficiency and can lead to a reduced lifespan if not addressed promptly.